 My lender said the demand he is seeing for purchase applications is “the strongest he’s seen all year.”
 His business is booming because refinancing continues to be super strong as well.
 The key question is whether the banking industry will return to its pre-pandemic lending standards sooner, rather than later.

-If it does loosen its lending standards, it would mean that the labor market has returned and liquidity and profitability fears have dissipated.
+If banks do loosen their lending standards, it would mean that the labor market has returned and liquidity and profitability fears have dissipated.
 As a result, property prices will likely continue higher.

 There is certainly a scenario where we could see the “mother of all bidding wars” in the second half of the year and beyond given there are months of pent-up demand.
-The stock market is certainly anticipating such an economic recovery.
+You know what?
+It’s happening now.

 Hopefully, most buyers will be OK since the average ownership duration is over nine years.
 However, as always, some people are going to get hurt at the margin.